yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CAL.rst

 be cause by a handshake failure between the CSI2 D-PHY and the actual sensor or the sensor is not generating any data at all.
 Verifying that the clock pins or data pins are properly toggling might be necessary.

+An other cause maybe that the currently provided V4L2_CID_PIXEL_RATE is not accurate and therefore the DPHY handshake with the sensor failed.
+In this case it is worth checking the calculated pixel rate.

 **Camera isn't started, clock, data lanes are dead**